chineduezebuiroh/realestate-intel/forecast/docs/ARCHITECTURE.md

 ---

-## Selector Governance (Baseline, Non-Experimental)

-The XGB selector enforces baseline feature-diversity rules.
-These are considered Phase C defaults, not tunables:
+**These rules are defaults, not tunables:**
 - metric_pt_cap = 10
-  (max base series per metric_id × property_type_id)

 - min_non_redfin = 25
-  (minimum non-Redfin features in final top-K)

 - redfin_tier_caps = ON
-  (tiered Redfin share enforcement)

-Changes to these rules require:
+**Changes require:**
 - explicit versioning
-- selector audit reruns
+- audit regeneration
 - documentation updates

+**Details live in:**
+- forecast/README_selector.md

+---

-### 8. Non-Negotiable Invariants
+## 7. Non-Negotiable Invariants

-- Feature identity comes only from selector artifacts.
+- Feature identity comes only from selector artifacts
-- Column order is enforced by `feature_ids` in audits.
+- Column order follows audited feature_ids
-- All artifacts are immutable and checksum-verified (sha256).
+- All artifacts are immutable and checksummed
-- No runner may silently regenerate features or reorder columns.
+- No runner may regenerate features or reorder columns

-Violating any invariant invalidates comparisons across models.
+Violating any invariant invalidates all comparisons.